 Focus and Purpose

+“Where Content Management Meets Social Media” is the focus of the fifth annual Gilbane Boston Conference, set to take place December 2-4, 2008, at the Westin Copley Place in Boston.
 The event’s purpose is to help organizations better understand how to address rapidly growing and increasingly diverse collections of content by implementing the latest technologies to create, manage, share and deliver richer content more easily, sometimes cheaper -- and often quicker.

 What Will be Covered

 As we’ve mentioned before, this year’s conference program promises to offer attendees several tracks that cover:* Web Content Management (WCM)* Enterprise search* Text analytics* Semantic technologies* Collaboration* Enterprise wikis and blogs* Enterprise 2.0* Technologies and Social Media* Content globalization and localization* Enterprise Content Management (ECM)* Enterprise Rights Management (ERM)* Publishing best practices* XML content strategies